chris-horner/Compose-Debug-Drawer/README.md

 *Actions*

-* ButtonAction: Shows a `Button` with given text, and register a lambda to receive it's click
+* ButtonAction: Shows a `Button` with given text, and register a lambda to receive its click

-* SwitchAction: Shows a `Switch` and register a lambda to receive it's changes
+* SwitchAction: Shows a `Switch` and register a lambda to receive its changes

 #### Build Module